Galicia (Spain): Climate

-The lands of Galicia are ascribed to two different areas in the Köppen climate classification: a south area (roughly, the province of Ourense and Pontevedra) with appreciable summer drought, classified as a warm-summer Mediterranean climate (Csb), with mild temperatures and rainfall usual throughout the year; and the western and northern coastal regions, the provinces of Lugo and A Coruña, which are characterized by their Oceanic climate (Cfb), with a more uniform precipitation distribution along the year, and milder summers.
-However, precipitation in southern coastal areas are often classified as oceanic since the averages remain significantly higher than a typical Mediterranean climate.
+The lands of Galicia are ascribed to two different areas in the Köppen climate classification: the provinces of Ourense, Pontevedra and Lugo, classified as a warm-summer Mediterranean climate (Csb), with mild temperatures throughout the year, heavier rainfall in winters and appreciable summer drought:

+And the western and northern coastal regions, such as the province of A Coruña, are characterized by their oceanic climate (Cfb), with a more uniform precipitation distribution along the year, and milder summers:

 As an example, Santiago de Compostela, the capital city, has an average of 129 rainy days (> 1 mm) and 1362 mm per year (with just 17 rainy days in the three summer months) and 2,101 sunlight hours per year, with just 6 days with frosts per year.
 But the colder city of Lugo, to the east, has an average of 1,759 sunlight hours per year, 117 days with precipitations (> 1 mm) totalling 901.54 mm, and 40 days with frosts per year.
 The more mountainous parts of the provinces of Ourense and Lugo receive significant snowfall during the winter months.
 The sunniest city is Pontevedra with 2,223 sunny hours per year.

 Climate data for some locations in Galicia (average 1981–2010):